arborchat/arborchat/getting-started.md

 You can filter the history to only messages related to the selected message (ancestors and descendants) by pressing the spacebar.
 Press it again to turn this filter off.

 To reply to the selected message, just hit Enter (or Return).
-This will open the Editor Command that you selected earlier.
-Type your reply in this editor, then *save and quit* the editor program.
 You may be prompted to enter your GPG key passphrase.
 After that, you should see your new message appear in `wisteria` and it will be sent to other connected relays.

 To start a new conversation (not related to your currently selected reply) press `c` instead of Enter.
 You compose your new message in the same way.

 You can see the `wisteria` log by pressing `L` (press it again to switch back to history).

+## Updating Wisteria

+Follow the directions for [installing wisteria](#Installation), then just launch it without generating a new GPG key.

 ## Going Further